musketyr/gaelyk-easyds-plugin/README.md

 ## Roadmap

  * 0.1 - Basic CRUD operations and validation
- * 0.2 - Reusable validations
+ * 0.2 - Reusable and combinable validations